-Forestry is expected to have a larger influence on the upland plant community populations in the RSA as human developments not related to forestry (e.g., mineral exploration, recreational lodges, and roads) have disturbed about 2.1% of the RSA since reference conditions.
+Forestry is expected to have a larger influence on the moose population in the RSA as human developments not related to forestry (e.g., mineral exploration, recreational lodges, and roads) have disturbed about 2.1% of the RSA since reference conditions.
 In contrast, recent harvested areas (less than 18 years old) currently cover 7.4% of the RSA.
-Forest harvesting operations have occurred in the RSA since 1800, with most harvesting activities occurring in the last 25 to 30 years.
-Most harvesting has occurred in dense coniferous forest (46.1% of harvested area; 7,590 hectare [ha]) and dense mixed forest (46.5% of harvested area; 7,653 ha) habitats.
-Habitat quantity and quality are probably not limiting for the upland plant communities in the RSA.
-These communities are common throughout the RSA and the greater surrounding ecoregion.
+Forest harvesting operations have occurred in the RSA since 1837, with most harvesting activities occurring in the last 25 to 30 years.
+Most harvesting has occurred in dense coniferous forest (46.1% of harvested area; 7,590 ha) and dense mixed forest (46.5% of harvested area; 7,653 ha) habitats.
+Regenerating dense coniferous and dense mixed forest habitats are not likely to have a high abundance of deciduous browse, which is suitable for moose, especially as most silvicultural applications select for coniferous species (e.g., by thinning deciduous tree species).
+As such, regenerating coniferous and mixed forest habitats are not anticipated to be suitable for moose until these habitats reach a more mature forest stage.
+Regenerating deciduous forest may provide summer habitat for moose.